FOR IMMEDIATE RELEASE

-Pocket Sandwich Theater Announces the Retirement of Cofounder Rodney Dobbs, Welcomes Two New Partners, and Departs Its Performance Space of More Than 30 Years.
+Pocket Sandwich Theatre Announces the Retirement of Co-founder Rodney Dobbs, Welcomes Two New Partners, and Departs Its Performance Space of More Than 30 Years.

-Pocket Sandwich Theatre cofounder Rodney Dobbs will be retiring at the end of our 2021 season.
-He had hoped to retire at the conclusion of our 40th anniversary season in 2020, but the pandemic forced an alteration in his plans.
+Pocket Sandwich Theatre co-founder Rodney Dobbs will be retiring at the end of our 2021 season.
 The Pocket welcomes two new partners, Nick Haley and Kim Winnubst, as part of this transition.
 The shopping center where the theatre has been located since 1990 has been sold and the new owners have asked the Pocket Sandwich Theatre to vacate at the end of 2021.

 Rodney Dobbs co-founded the theater with Joe Dickinson in 1980.
 He is best known as our resident set designer.
 Rodney served as the scene designer and technical director for virtually every production.
 Rodney’s combination of art education and construction experience blended to create a distinctive scene design style that has become a large part of the Pocket’s character.
 Particularly in the early years, the Pocket had almost no budget for materials and only volunteer labor.
 Rodney took on the creative challenges these issues posed and staged sets most designers would not attempt.
 Few set designers can regularly start a set on a Sunday morning and have it ready for an audience by Thursday night.
 An exhaustive list would be impossible but here are a few memorable highlights: A barber chair that becomes a slide through a trap door for Sweeney Todd – The Fiend of Fleet Street.
 A French street scene unfolded into a basement before the audiences’ eyes in The Madwoman of Chaillot.
 For Noises Off, an entire two-story set was swung around so that both the onstage and offstage perspectives could be utilized.